MartijnDwars/metaborg.github.io/spoofax/tour/index.md

 ## Reference resolving

-When a user holds control (or command on Mac OSX) and hovers over an identifier, they get a link to its definition:
+When a user holds control (or command on Mac OS X) and hovers over an identifier, they get a link to its definition:

 ![reference-resolving.png](/spoofax/images/tour/reference-resolving.png)